Eugenia del Pino: Research and career

 Eggs of these frogs are very large, ranging from 3 to 10 mm in diameter in different species, and contain the nutrients needed for development up to metamorphosis.
 She found that Gastrotheca develops much like a chick embryo on the surface of the yolk.
 However, instead of a primitive streak there is a circular blastopore surrounded by an embryonic disc.
 Surprisingly, extension starts only after involution at the blastopore is concluded, demonstrating that these important movements can be dissociated from gastrulation itself.
 Her analyses revealed extensive modularity in the developmental processes that guide the blastopore closure and notochord elongation in amphibians, features that correlate with reproductive modes and ecological adaptations.

-The flat embryos of Gastrotheca extend beautiful cranial neural crest cell-streams and branchial arches.
-Part of the neural crest becomes the “bell gills” that form a rich network of capillaries that surround the embryo in the pouch and exchange gases with the maternal circulation, while still separated by the egg envelope.
+The flat embryos of Gastrotheca extend cranial neural crest cell-streams and branchial arches.
+Part of the neural crest becomes the "bell gills" that form a rich network of capillaries that surround the embryo in the pouch and exchange gases with the maternal circulation, while still separated by the egg envelope.
 This is a kind of amphibian version of a placenta without a uterus.

 Eugenia del Pino studied many other marsupial frogs and found a Venezuelan one called Flectonotus pygmaeus that has adapted to its large egg by having oocytes that at early stages have up to 3000 meiotic nuclei in a single cell.
 The many nuclei are gradually lost until in the mature yolky oocyte only a single one remains, forming a single germinal vesicle.
 Eugenia's discovery of the amazing biological adaptations of marsupial frogs lead to a famous Scientific American Article in 1989.

 Her work brought her election to the Latin American Academy of Sciences, The World Academy of Sciences for the Advancement of Science in Developing Countries, and in 2006 she became the first member of the National Academy of Sciences of the USA from Ecuador.
 She received the L’Oreal-Unesco Prize for Women in Science for Latin America.
 Eugenia's life shows us how identifying an interesting biological problem and unraveling its mechanism can bring science to any country that allows for creativity.

 Eugenia del Pino established an entire school of Biology in Ecuador focused in evolutionary developmental adaptations.